bsherman/ublue-custom/README.md

     - default font set to Noto Sans
     - gnome shell extensions (appindicator, dash-to-dock, gsconnect, move-clock, no-overview, notifications-reloaded)
     - gsconnect (plus dependancies)
-  - Only on Kinoite and Sericea
+  - Only on Kinoite: KDE specific packages
+    - k3b
+    - kalendar
+    - kmail
+    - kontact
     - libadwaita(-qt)
   - Only on Sericea
+    - libadwaita
     - some other packages for sway fun
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds
-- Sets some a few custom gnome settings (see etc/dconf)
+- Sets some custom gnome default settings (see etc/dconf)

 ## Applications